Prithviraj Sukumaran's Aadujeevitham: Next Schedule To Start Rolling On This Date!

 Prithviraj Sukumaran had taken a 3 months long break from cinema to prepare for his character in the movie.
 The actor is playing the role of Najeeb Mohammed, an abused migrant labourer who gets stranded in the middle of a desert of Saudi Arabia in Aadujeevitham, which is scripted by the director Blessy himself.

-AR Rahman, the Academy award-winning musician is making a comeback to Malayalam cinema after a long gap of 2 decades, with Aadujeevitham.
+AR Rahman, the Academy award-winning musician, is making a comeback to Malayalam cinema after a long gap of 2 decades, with Aadujeevitham.
 The legendary musician will compose the soundtrack and original score for the project.
-KU Mohanan, the veteran cinematographer is the DOP.
-A Sreekar Prasad is the editor of the project.
-Rasool Pookutty, the Academy award-winner handles the sound design.
+KU Mohanan, the veteran cinematographer, is the DOP.
+A Sreekar Prasad is the editor of the project while Academy award-winner Rasool Pookutty

-Amala Paul, the popular actress appears as the female lead opposite Prithviraj Sukumaran in the movie.
+Amala Paul is the female lead opposite Prithviraj Sukumaran in the movie.
 The Blessy directorial features an extensive star cast including Vineeth Sreenivasan, Lena, Aparna Balamurali, Santhosh Keezhattoor, and so on.
 Aadujeevitham is produced by KG Abraham, under the banner KGA Films.

 Also Read: